tusharsadhwani/slay-the-jokers/README.md

 - Download "Lovely" from https://www.github.com/ethangreen-dev/lovely-injector/releases/tag/v0.7.1 (click the link that looks like "lovely-x86_64-pc-windows-msvc.zip")

-- Unzip it and move the contained .dll file into the Balatro installation folder.
+- Unzip it and move the contained `version.dll` file into the Balatro installation folder.

 *Why?* "Lovely" is a widely used, trusted modding tool that safely injects mods into the game.